okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-best-practices/index.md

 * `X-Rate-Limit-Limit` - the rate limit ceiling that is applicable for the current request.
 * `X-Rate-Limit-Remaining` - the number of requests left for the current rate-limit window.
-* `X-Rate-Limit-Reset` - the time at which the rate limit will reset, specified in UTC epoch time.
+* `X-Rate-Limit-Reset` - the time at which the rate limit resets, specified in UTC epoch time.

 For example: